huilinye/OpenFSI/README.md

 - **Highly portable** There are broad applications including 2D and 3D FSI problems.

 ### Code structure
+- 'example': Examples to show how OpenFSI runs 2D and 3D problems

 ## How to use it: